 Sample Practice Test Questions:

-The AWS resources in your production account is shared among various business units of the company.
-A single business unit may have one or more AWS accounts which have resources in the production account.
+The AWS resources in your production account are shared among various business units of the company.
+A single business unit may have one or more AWS accounts that have resources in the production account.
 There were a lot of incidents in which the developers from a specific business unit accidentally terminated the EC2 instances owned by another business unit.
-You are tasked to come up with a solution to only allow a specific business unit who own the EC2 instances, and other AWS resources, to terminate their own resources.
+You are tasked to come up with a solution to only allow a specific business unit that owns the EC2 instances, and other AWS resources, to terminate their own resources.

 Which of the following is the most suitable multi-account strategy that you should implement?

 - Use AWS Organizations to centrally manage all of your accounts.
 Group your accounts, which belong to a specific business unit, to individual Organization Unit (OU).
 Create an IAM Role in the production account for each business unit which has a policy that allows access to the EC2 instances including a resource-level permission to terminate the instances that it owns.
 Create an

 AWSServiceRoleForOrganizationsservice-linked role to the individual member accounts of the OU to enable trusted access.

 - Use AWS Organizations to centrally manage all of your accounts.
 Group your accounts, which belong to a specific business unit, to an individual Organization Unit (OU).
 Create a Service Control Policy in the production account for each business unit which has a policy that allows access to the EC2 instances including resource-level permission to terminate the instances that it owns.
 Provide the cross-account access and the SCP to the individual member accounts to tightly control who can terminate the EC2 instances.